Shark tooth

 Sharks are a great model organism to study because they continually produce highly mineralized tissues.
 Sharks continually shed their teeth and replace them through a tooth replacement system.
 Through this system, sharks replace their teeth relatively quickly with replacement teeth that are ready to rotate because their teeth often get damaged while catching prey.
 They will replace teeth that are broken and young sharks can even replace their teeth weekly.
 Although sharks constantly shed their teeth, factors such as water temperature affect the turnover rate.
 While warmer water temperatures produced faster rates, cold water temperatures slowed tooth replacement rates in nurse sharks.
 They are only shed once new teeth are formed underneath and push them out of the connective tissue that was holding them in place.
 The sex of the shark also plays a role in the development of teeth and the differences in teeth in species due to gender is called sexual heterodonty.
 Usually, females have larger teeth because on average they are usually larger than males.
 Also, age can change the shape of teeth in which "juvenile teeth start out more narrow and robust, while adult teeth are broader and thinner".

 In some formations, shark's teeth are a common fossil.
 These fossils can be analyzed for information on shark evolution and biology; they are often the only part of the shark to be fossilized.
 Fossil teeth comprise much of the fossil record of the Elasmobranchii, extending back to hundreds of millions of years.
 A shark tooth contains resistant calcium phosphate materials.

-The most ancient types of sharks date back to 450 million years ago, during the Late Ordovician period, and are mostly known by their fossilized teeth.
+The most ancient types of shark-like fish date back to 450 million years ago, during the Late Ordovician period, and are mostly known by their fossilized teeth and dermal denticles.
 However, the most commonly found fossil shark teeth are from the Cenozoic era (the last 66 million years).

 Types and functions

 Though sharks often are highly specialized, as a category they have ranged widely in their adaptations.
 Their teeth reflect this, ranging widely in form and function.

 There are a number of common types of shark teeth, that vary according to the diet of the shark.
-Examples include dense flattened teeth for crushing; long needle-like teeth for gripping; pointed lower teeth for gripping combined with serrated, triangular upper teeth cutting, and teeth that are tiny, greatly reduced, and non-functional.
+Examples include dense flattened teeth for crushing; long needle-like teeth for gripping; pointed lower teeth for gripping combined with serrated, triangular upper teeth for cutting, and teeth that are tiny, greatly reduced, and non-functional.